 All children included in public health insurance from 2024.
 How do I transfer my kids?

-From 1 January 2024, children of all foreigners (so even those with a non-EU passport) with long-term residence permits will move from commercial to the public health insurance system.
+From 1 January 2024, children from outside of the EU with long-term residence permits in the Czech Republic move from commercial to public health insurance system.
 Unlike commercial insurance, the public system has no limits for medical coverage and does not exclude treatment of preconditions.
+So this is a great step forward.

 You might have already heard of this significant change in Czech law.
 It comes after years of NGOs advocating for the rights of foreigners, and after a petition started by foreigners themselves, which has been finally heard by the Czech parliament.